notHiks/charts-mirror/README.md

 # OCI Helm Charts Mirror

-This is my personal stop-gap mirror of OCI Helm Charts that can be used until maintainers of upstream charts publish them.
-See the issue [here](https://github.com/buroa/charts-mirror/issues/6) for tracking the progress of upstream support for OCI charts added here.
+This is our stop-gap mirror of OCI Helm Charts that can be used until maintainers of upstream charts publish them.
+See the issue [here](https://github.com/home-operations/charts-mirror/issues/6) for tracking the progress of upstream support for OCI charts added here.

 > [!CAUTION]
 > If you wish to use these charts understand it is **your responsiblity to make sure to change to the official OCI chart as soon as possible** as they will be deprecated here.
 I bare **no resposibility** for you **not paying close attention to this repository and the changes herein**.